Basic Usage

 Proof generation started

-This callback is triggered when the user has accepted the request and the proof is being generated.
+Triggered when the user has accepted the request and the proof is being generated.
+Expect this to take up to ~10 seconds on a decent connection.

 onGeneratingProof(() => {